-The ancient Chinese practice of acupuncture is more popular than ever.
+The ancient Chinese practice of acupuncture is more popular than ever, despite the myths surrounding it.
 It’s now being used as part of holistic approaches to pain and immobility management.
-Now is a great time to begin a career in the industry — but only if you’re fully committed to what lies ahead.
+Now is a great time to begin a career in acupuncture — but only if you’re fully committed to what lies ahead.

-As an acupuncturist, you will help people manage the symptoms of conditions such as asthma, headaches, joint pain, carpal tunnel syndrome, back problems and many other ailments involving chronic pain.
+As an acupuncturist, you will help people manage the symptoms of conditions such as asthma, migraine, joint pain, carpal tunnel syndrome, back problems and many other ailments involving chronic pain.

 Changing your career is something you should never take lightly.
 You need to be sure acupuncture is right for you, as the costs of training are considerable.
 With this in mind, here is a breakdown of the pathway into a career as an acupuncturist.